We’ve all heard the story of Icarus, who flew too close to the sun and met his untimely downfall.

 There are many ways to attempt every suggestion in this article in a safe manner, and we’ve outlined tips that can help you ensure that you put your safest foot forward.

 Start with the method you find most appropriate, swift, and safe for your individual situation, or you can also combine a few to get the most effective results.
-But no matter what, “if at first, you don’t succeed, try again and again.”
+But no matter what, “if you don’t succeed at first, try again and again.”

 Much of the actions required to get your drone stuck out of a tree will require some creativity.
 Just remember that your drone isn’t the first ever to be stuck up in a tree, and it is far from the last.
 If you are a drone enthusiast, it may be a good idea to craft a kit, as suggested in one of the options above, to have on hand for the next time you find your drone stuck up in a tree.